Frequently Asked Questions: Food Chemicals Codex (FCC)

-The FCC is a compendium of internationally recognized standards for the purity and identity of food ingredients.
-It features over 1,200 monographs, including food-grade chemicals, processing aids, foods (such as vegetable oils, fructose, whey, and amino acids), flavoring agents, vitamins, and functional food ingredients (such as lycopene, olestra, and short chain fructooligosaccharides).
+The Food Chemicals Codex (FCC) is a compendium of internationally recognized standards for the identity, purity, and quality of food ingredients.
+It features over 1,200 monographs, including food-grade chemicals, processing aids, food ingredients (such as vegetable oils, fructose, whey, and amino acids), flavoring agents, vitamins, and functional food ingredients (such as lycopene, olestra, and short chain fructooligosaccharides).

-Food production, from "farm to fork" is a long, ever more globalized, complicated process, and potential vulnerabilities regarding the integrity of food ingredients are increasingly scrutinized by government, retailers, and consumers.
+Food production, from "farm to fork" is a long, complicated, and ever more globalized process.
+Potential vulnerabilities that may affect the integrity of food ingredients are increasingly scrutinized by regulators, retailers, and consumers.
 The FCC serves two key roles in this area: 1.) helping to limit the introduction of potential problems at the ingredients level, and 2.) serving as a widely acknowledged quality benchmark in the global marketplace for food ingredients.
 FCC standards are recognized around the world by regulatory agencies, food processors, and ingredient suppliers as the basis for defining "food grade" ingredients.